viritin/viritin/README.md

  * PrimaryButton (stylename + enter shortcut)
  * ConfirmButton (Customizeble confirm dialog before the actual listener is called)
 * ListContainer (used by MTable)
- * A lightweight replacement for BeanItemContainer that uses apache commons-beanutils for introspection
+ * A lightweight replacement for BeanItemContainer that uses apache commons-beanutils for introspection.
+The performance (both memory and CPU) is also superior to the core Vaadin counterpart.
  * Note, that beans are kept in orinal list that developer used to pass beans.
 Wrap in e.g. ArrayList if you wish to keep original List unmodified.
 * AbstractForm
  * An abstract super class for simple entity editor.
 Provides save/cancel buttons and interfaces for hooking into them.
 Does binding with naming convention using BeanBinder when setEntity(T) is called.
+It is suggested to use the "setEagerValidation(true)" mode as it will make your forms much more UX friendly by default.
+This makes fields validating while you edit the form, instead of postponing it until the save click.
+* DisclosurePanel is a simple panel whose content is hidden by default.
+Easy method to hide fields that are most often irrelevant for the end user.

 ## Online demo